 Saldívar soon became part of Selena’s inner circle, managing both official fan club business as well as the singer’s boutique shops.
 Little did anyone know that Selena’s “number one fan” would one day become her murderer.

-In 1995, Saldívar gunned down the singer outside of a Days Inn in Corpus Christi, Texas.
+In March 1995, Yolanda Saldívar gunned down the singer inside a Days Inn in Corpus Christi, Texas.
 By that point, Saldívar had been estranged from Selena’s family due to financial issues related to Selena’s boutiques.
 When they met, Saldívar was supposed to hand over her last business documents to Selena.
 Instead, she fatally shot the singer.

 How Selena Became The Queen Of Tejano